Table of Contents

 - Security issues of the patient data are another disadvantage of the electronic health record.

 - Computer failure or power shortage can make the information inaccessible.

 - It takes more time to provide training to employees.

 Retention Time in Medical Records

-In Connecticut, the physicians must keep it for seven years from the last date of discharge, or three years after the death of the patient, and the hospitals must keep it for ten years from clients discharged.
+In Connecticut, the physicians must keep it for seven years from the last date of discharge or three years after the death of the patient, and the hospitals must keep it for ten years from the clients’ discharge.

 Can we Request Medical Records?

 According to the Health Insurance Portability and Accountability Act (HIPAA), patients have the authority to request medical records.
 If you are a guardian, parent, caregiver, or advocate and has acquired the patient’s written approval, you can request a medical chart on behalf of the patient.
 Under the law, third parties may also request medical records if they receive a signed authorization form from a patient, whether knowingly or innocently.